r00b/cessna-private-pilot-course/1-learning-your-airplane/2-how-an-airplane-flies.md

 #### Climbs
 * Mixture rich, landing light optionally on
-* For climbing more than 200 feet, icnrease power and add right rudder pressure
+* For climbing more than 200 feet, increase power and add right rudder pressure
 * Generally pitch to a climb altitude approximately 10° above the horizon indicator
 * Pitch down if airspeed too low
 * Pitch up if airspeed too high
 * Adjust trim

 #### Transitioning to straight-and-level
-* Start leveloff at approximately 10% of vertical climb rate
+* Start level off at approximately 10% of vertical climb rate
   * i.e. climbing at 400 feet per minute, start level off approximately 40 feet prior to desired altitude
 * Ease nose down to level attitude
 * Leave power setting at climb power and let airspeed build; hold nose of airplane at level flight attitude